Novruz in Azerbaijan: how the country celebrates spring

 What are the main Novruz traditions?

 Leaping over bonfires, growing semeni (sprouted wheat), baking sweets like pakhlava and shekerbura, and arranging a festive khoncha tray with candles, eggs and greenery.
+Street performances featuring the folk characters Kosa and Kechal are part of the public celebrations.

 What are the four Tuesdays before Novruz?